floswald/NumericalMethods/slides/why-julia/why-julia.md

 --

 * Grades: 60% homeworks, 40% term project
-    * Will specify explicitly whether teamwork or single submission!
+    * You should do all homeworks in teams of 2 or 3.
     * Term project in teams of 2.

 --

 * Term Project: Replicate a published paper with computational content.
     * More info [on syllabus](https://floswald.github.io/NumericalMethods/#term_project)
-    * Deadline for your proposal: March 5.
+    * Deadline for your proposal: April 1 2023 (no joke!)
     * Deadline for hand in: end of term.